Delboy/EatMe/TESTING.md

 - #### Navigation bar
     - Checked that all the links on the navbar darken when hovering over and render the correct page when clicked, keeping the active page's link dark and bold.
     - Checked that clicking the logo returns to the home page.
-    - Checked that clicking your login status takes you to your recipes page.
+    - Checked that clicking your login status takes you to 'Your Recipes' page.

     ![link check](assets/images/link-check.gif)

     - Checked that the option to Register or Log in changes to the option to log out once a user has logged in.
-    - Checked that once a user has signed in more options such as 'Your Recipes' and 'Favourite Recipes' become available.
+    - Checked that once a user has signed in, more options such as 'Your Recipes' and 'Favourite Recipes' become available.
-    - Checked that text appears in the bar stating which user is signed.
+    - Checked that text appears in the navbar stating which user is signed in.

     ![nav bar change](assets/images/navbar-change.gif)